LazyHippogriff/C-Plus-Plus-Learnings/tokenBucket/README.md

 you have to do:

-if(aBucket.getTokens(1) == 1) { //Here you are requesting 1 token from getTokens function and if it returns 1 that means your request got          fulfilled.
+if(aBucket.getTokens(1) == 1) {
     printHelloWorld();
 }

+tokenBucket::getTokens() will return the number of tokens depending on the number that you requested(input argument) and the number of tokens available at that point of time in the bucket.
+In the above example, you requested for 1 token and then check whether you got 1 token from the function before executing printHelloWorld().